 At the bottom of every website, you’ve likely noticed links to legal notices.
 These tend to include privacy policies, terms and conditions, disclaimers, cookie policies, and more.
 But how do you know which ones you need for your website?
 And where do you find them?

-In this article, I’ll walk you through the recommended legal documents to protect your website.
+In this article, I’ll walk you through the recommended legal documents to protect your new interior design website.

 Since building hundreds of websites over the years, I’ve scoured the internet for the simplest solution to get your website covered.
 But before we get to the resources, let’s talk about the suggested documents and why each of them is important.